acidjunk/acidjunk.github.io/_posts/2016-02-15-ansible-tips-and-tricks.md

 ---
 Recently I'm playing a lot with Ansible.
 The goal is to deploy a large Django stack to production with all kinds of high availability stuff.
 The components in this stack: CentOS, Postgres, Nginx with uWSGI and Django, RabbitMQ, several celery workers with supervisord.
 As a subgoal it would be nice to run the complete production environment also from inside a vagrant VM; but then with all components on a single host.

-## Deploying a Django stack omn CentOS 6.5
+## Deploying a Django stack on CentOS 6.5
 A small, but complete, prototype can be found [here](https://github.com/acidjunk/ansible-centos-django-stack).
 It's based on a fork of [this](https://github.com/tcosta84/ansible-centos-django-stack)

 You can try this complete Django setup, when you already have Ansible, VirtualBox and Vagrant installed by running: